Treatment that eliminated lymphoma in 97% mice in an animal trial is set to move to human trials soon.

 - An antibody that binds with other receptors, activating the T-cells to identify and attack cancer cells.

 This approach is effective because the human immune system is already trained to ‘pre-screen’ the kind of T-cells that operate inside tumors.
-These ranger agents go the extra mile by activating T-cells that have already infiltrated the tumor, and stimulating them to fight cancer with increased efficiency.
+These ranger agents go the extra mile by activating T-cells that have already infiltrated the tumour, and stimulating them to fight cancer with increased efficiency.

 (Read more here)